JanHerca/urantiapedia/input/markdown/en/Innerface/Vol8/Innerface_vol8_6.md

 The Christian religion has been stagnant for many centuries.
 It will remain so until it reverts to being a personal religion of the spirit.
 A relatively simple change would restore Christianity to that state.
 It requires only a change of emphasis so as to awaken individuals to the truth of their indwelling by the Father-spirit and to encourage them to seek a sincere, personal relationship with, and guidance from, the spirit forces within—the Father-spirit and the spirit endowment of Jesus of Nazareth, the Spirit of Truth.

 Those who already have the religion of the spirit need to be aware of several warnings provided in the Papers.
 Jesus instructed his apostles to refrain from all efforts to take something out (meaning to correct the errors) of those they attempted to teach.
-"Lead all men into the kingdom," he said, "and presently the great and living truths of the kingdom will drive out all serious error."
-On another occasion, he said, "you are commissioned to go forth preaching only the good news.
+“Lead all men into the kingdom,” he said, “and presently the great and living truths of the kingdom will drive out all serious error.”
+On another occasion, he said, “you are commissioned to go forth preaching only the good news.
 You are not to attack the old ways; you are skillfully to put the leaven of new truth in the midst of the old beliefs.
-Let the Spirit of Truth do his own work."
+Let the Spirit of Truth do his own work.”

 A reforming zeal that sets its priorities in correcting the supposedly erroneous doctrines of other religions is predestined to fail.
 The positive preaching of spiritual truths is the only pathway sanctioned by Jesus, the recommended approach being through truths which are held in common.
 There are more than twenty New Testament verses that speak of the indwelling spirits of Father and Son, and many parables that illustrate God's nature as a loving, compassionate, forgiving, and merciful Father who actively seeks out the erring human child.

 But even if our two billion nominal Christians were to embrace the religion of the spirit, it may have little or no effect upon the remaining billions of Urantians excepting that the fruits of that spirit living become visible as the direct consequence.
-"Christianity has indeed done a great service for this world, but what is now most needed is Jesus.
-The world needs to see Jesus living again on earth in the experience of spirit-born mortals who effectively reveal the Master to all men."
+“Christianity has indeed done a great service for this world, but what is now most needed is Jesus.
+The world needs to see Jesus living again on earth in the experience of spirit-born mortals who effectively reveal the Master to all men.”
 (2084)

 In seeking to bring religion of the spirit to non-Christian religions, we are specifically warned against placing emphasis upon the personality of Jesus (1670), the approach through seeking common grounds being preferred.
 Primarily this entails the Fatherhood of God and the brotherhood of all mankind.
 As with Christianity, this concept is already a basic tenet of the religion of Islam but there also it fails to impact as it should.

 Perhaps what is required is much more emphasis upon the realization of the indwelling of the Father-spirit and the enhancement of the religion of the spirit that accompanies the development of a personal relationship with the deity within.
 Stripped of authority from outside ourselves, the religion of the spirit appears to have all the necessary potential to bring peace on earth and goodwill to all, in addition to fostering the progress of the eternal career of those who embrace it.

-"The only uniform thing about men is their indwelling spirit which reacts uniformly to all spiritual appeals.
-Only through and by appeal to this spirit can mankind ever attain unity and brotherhood."
+“The only uniform thing about men is their indwelling spirit which reacts uniformly to all spiritual appeals.
+Only through and by appeal to this spirit can mankind ever attain unity and brotherhood.”
 (1672)

 For most of us, understanding the nature of God is often best learned from parables.
 Important among these are: